-Most agree that the term “Costume Jewelry” was first coined in the Roaring 20s, but there seems to be two different schools on just who used it first.
-Some say Coco Chanel made the term famous, which maybe true.
+Most agree that the term “Costume Jewelry” was first coined in the Roaring 20s, but there seem to be two different schools on just who used it first.
+Some say Coco Chanel made the term famous, which may be true.
 She is definitely responsible for the acceptance of costume jewelry in the fashion world.
-Yet it is unclear if she actually coined the phrase..
+Yet it is unclear if she actually coined the phrase.

 Art Deco in the Roaring 20s